Ankur-95/5-Dof-Robotic-Arm/README.md

 # 🤖 5-DOF Robotic Arm

-A project focused on designing and controlling a 5-degree-of-freedom robotic manipulator using Arduino-based PWM actuation and a custom serial communication protocol.
+A project focused on designing and controlling a 3D manfactured 5-degree-of-freedom robotic manipulator using Arduino-based PWM actuation and a custom serial communication protocol.

 ---